alyssa43/RB129/Practice_Questions.md

 2. <b>What is encapsulation?</b>

    Encapsulation is a form of data protection where data (state) and functionality (behavior) are combined into a single unit called an "object".
-By containing an object's state and behavior within itself, encapsulation then allows us to pass these objects around in our program.
-We can choose to hide certain data or expose it as needed, which helps in organizing and protecting the inner workings of our code.
+By containing an object's state and behavior within itself, we can then pass these objects around in our program to use as needed.
+We can also choose to hide certain data, or expose it as needed, which helps in orgnizing and protecting the inner workings of our code.

 3. <b>How does encapsulation relate to the public interface of a class?</b>